sercankulcu/sercankulcu.github.io/_thoughts/navigating-pain.md

 ---
-title: 'Navigating Pain'
+title: 'Pain Is Not a Competition'
 date: 2022-06-28
 tags:
-  - self-improvement
   - life
+  - empathy
+  - reflection
 ---

-Pain is difficult to compare.
-Two people can experience similar events and react very differently.
-This does not mean one person is weak and the other is strong.
-Experience has context.
-A loss enters a life that already contains memories, relationships, fears, responsibilities, and previous wounds.

-We cannot measure all of that from outside.
-This is why sentences such as "Other people have it worse" rarely help.
-They may be factually true.
-They still do not make the present pain disappear.
-I think empathy begins when we stop turning suffering into a competition.

-We do not need to decide whose pain is larger before offering kindness.
-At the same time, understanding another person's pain does not mean we know exactly what they feel.
-Sometimes "I understand" is too confident.
-"I am here" can be more honest.

-Pain also changes shape over time.
-Some days it becomes quieter.
-Then a small detail can suddenly make it strong again.

-This irregular movement is normal.
-There is no perfect schedule for difficult emotions.
-Maybe the best we can do for one another is to leave room for different ways of carrying them.
+Two people can go through similar events and carry them very differently.

+From outside, this can look irrational.
+We compare events as if suffering had a scale: this loss is worse than that disappointment, this illness is more serious than that fear, this person's pain is legitimate while another person's is excessive.

+But pain does not enter an empty life.

+It arrives inside a history.

+The same event lands on different memories, expectations, relationships, fears, responsibilities, and previous wounds.
+What looks small from the outside may touch something old and deep.
+What looks devastating to one person may be easier for another because they have different supports or a different story around it.

+This is why "other people have it worse" is such a strange form of comfort.

+It may be factually true.
+It is also usually irrelevant.

+Someone else's broken leg does not make my headache disappear.
+More importantly, suffering does not need to win a competition before it deserves attention.

+Montaigne distrusted easy judgments about human experience because we rarely see enough of another person's inner life to measure it accurately.
+I think that restraint belongs in empathy too.

+Even the phrase "I know exactly how you feel" can claim too much.

+Perhaps I have experienced something similar.
+That does not mean I inhabit the same memory.

+Sometimes the more honest sentence is simply:

+**I do not know exactly what this feels like for you, but I am here.**

+There is humility in that sentence.
+It does not solve the pain or explain it.
+It does not turn suffering into a lesson.

+It leaves room for another person's experience to remain partly their own.

+Pain is already difficult enough.

+We do not need to make people defend its size as well.